subshell/helm-charts/charts/external-secrets/README.md

 # Changelog

 - !
 Change: Since chart version 2.0.0 requires external-secrets >= v0.16.0 (released April 2025) to use the `v1` apis instead of `v1beta1`.
+Upgrade existing releases to use this version of the chart prior to using external-secrets-operator >= v0.17.0.